mpv-player/mpv/DOCS/man/encode.rst

     .. admonition:: Example

         "``--oremove-metadata=comment,genre``"
-            excludes copying of the the comment and genre tags to the output file.
+            excludes copying of the comment and genre tags to the output file.